IvanZ505/runb-notes/docs/comp-arch/c.md

 **Pointers for functions:**
 - While you can reference a variable as static to access it anywhere in the file, you could also just pass a pointer in as a parameter.
 - Passing in a pointer allows the function to edit the actual data at the physical location of the data in the memory.
 (Shit its all making sense)
-- So, remember if you are passing in a pointer variable, pass in the ACTUAL data, not the location of the data.
+- So, remember if you are passing in a pointer variable, pass in the actual location of the data, not the variable name itself.
 - For example:
 ```C
 void addone(int *a) {